 The process for obtaining the pharmaceutical manufacturing permit and the good manufacturing practices certificate for a newly established drug manufacturer consists of the following steps:

-- The applicant submits an application to the provincial food and drug administration (FDA) where it is located for approval of the pharmaceutical manufacturing permit.
+- The applicant submits an application to the provincial drug administration (DA) where it is located for approval of the pharmaceutical manufacturing permit.

-- The provincial FDA organises an on-site inspection and issues the manufacturing permit within 30 working days of the application date if the applicant passes the inspection and review process.
+- The provincial DA organises an on-site inspection and issues the manufacturing permit within 30 working days of the application date if the applicant passes the inspection and review process.

 - The applicant can apply for a good manufacturing practices certificate within 30 days of the date on which it obtains the domestic drug licences.